French Potato Salad

 Ingredients

 • Bring a large pot of salted water to a boil.
-Add the potatoes and cook until tender, adjusting the heat so that the potatoes stay at a simmer, about 8 minutes.
+Add the potatoes and cook until tender, adjusting the heat so the potatoes stay at a simmer, about 8 minutes.
 Drain and spread out on a rimmed baking sheet.

-• Meanwhile, in a large bowl, whisk together the olive oil, vinegar, scallions, shallots, mustard, parsley, basil, thyme, dill and salt and pepper.
+• Meanwhile, in a large bowl, whisk together the olive oil, vinegar, scallions, shallots, mustard, parsley, basil, thyme, dill, and salt and pepper.

 • Pour the vinaigrette over the warm potatoes on a baking sheet and gently toss and spread them out again.
 Allow the potatoes to cool to room temperature, and soak up the dressing.
 Adjust seasonings to taste.
 Transfer to a serving bowl and serve at room temperature.

-Nutrition Information
+Nutrition

 Recipe Rating